- How’s your ideal file sander be like?

 You can prevent this from happening prematurely by making sure that the belt moves in the direction recommended by the manufacturer.

-Excessive loading could also cause a belt to break prematurely.
+Excessive loading could cause a belt to break prematurely.
 You can avoid this by wiping off dirt and other debris before sanding your workpiece.

 Corded vs. Cordless file belt sanders